School Committee - February 08, 2024

 Now then we do have some mandated needs.

-We have an increasing number of students with social emotional needs.
+We have an increasing number of students with social-emotional needs.

-And because of the mandated needs associated to those counselors, we are looking to or needing to maintain at least one of them in order to
+There were two adjustment counselors that we've been running through a grant for the last several years and because of the mandated needs associated to those counselors, we are looking to or needing to maintain at least one of them in order to maintain service for students who have mandated needs in the social-emotional realm.

-We also have increased numbers of students who are qualifying for special education services in our early childhood center.
+We also have increased numbers of students who are qualifying for special education services in our early childhood center, so that is necessitating an increase of 1.8

-in early childhood.
+FTE in early childhood.

-So we have an obligation to either service students with special education needs in early childhood, either in the district or outside of the district.
+So we have an obligation to either service students with special education needs in early childhood, either in the district or outside the district.
+It's much more cost effective to do so in the district, plus we like to service as many kids as we can in district. instead of other placements.

 And then with increased numbers in early childhood, we also have the need for additional instructional assistance.

-So we're looking to fund or needing to fund an EL coordinator who will both coordinate the programming throughout the district, but also
+Another mandated need, we have an increasing number of English language learners, so we're looking to fund or needing to fund an EL coordinator who will both coordinate the programming throughout the district, but also provide direct service to English language learners as well.

-all of which have been English language learners, we can use a portion of those funds at the beginning of next year as well because our last payment for that will come after July 1st.
+This position will partially be funded by appropriated funds that we have gotten, and that $104 per day per student for our migrant families, students, all of which have been English language learners, we can use a portion of those funds at the beginning next year as well, because our last payment for that will come after July 1st.
+We'll use some of those funds to support this.

-That's been something that has been come out of the deterred focus monitoring audits that the state does.
+That's been something that has been come out of the deterred focused monitoring audits that the state does, and they've been requesting that, and we have indicated we put that in place by this year.

-And then also I've spoken about this before, but it's increasingly a need in order to just manage the large footprint, especially at the high school, but throughout the district and the increasing number of devices that our district is trying to support the need for a network administrator in order to manage technology, especially at the high school, but throughout the district.
+And then also, I've spoken about this before, but it's increasingly a need in order to just manage the large footprint, especially at the high school, but throughout the district, and the increasing number of devices that our district is trying to support the need for a network administrator in order to manage technology, especially at the high school, but throughout the district.

-So when we look at that initial increase of 3,133,576,000, and then those additional mandated needs that I spoke about, that brings our total recommended increase of 3,664,656.
+So when we look at that initial increase of 3,133,576,000, and then those additional mandated needs that I spoke about, that brings our total recommended increase of 3,664,656,000.

-Again, so the 5.98 of that or almost over 3 million of that is just in level service with no staffing changes.
+of that, or almost over 3 million of that, is just in level service with no staffing changes.

 All of the staffing changes being recommended have to do with mandated services as well as just level service for our technology needs.